deepdsl/deepdsl/README.md

 # DeepDSL

-DeepDSL is a domain specific language embedded in Scala for writing deep convolutional neural network applications.
+DeepDSL is a domain specific language (DSL) embedded in Scala for writing deep learning network applications.

 - DeepDSL program compiles into plain Java source program
 - The compiled Java source program run on Nvidia GPU by leveraging [JCuda] to interact with the Nvidia CUDA library